 Descant to the hymn tune COE FEN.
 Free score with harmonized descant and separate choir part.
 (Image: the Coe Fen grazing meadow, bounded by The Leys School, Cambridge - via RadWagon) Free score.

-1 hymnal (Ken Naylor)
+1 hymnal (tune: Ken Naylor)

 How shall I sing that majesty